DocuClipper logo

 4. Approve or Reject:

-• Click "Approve" for valid transfers
+• Click Approve for valid transfers

-• Click "Reject" for false positives
+• Click Reject for false positives (rejected rows drop out of the table)

 Manual Transfer Creation